eyrueda/Gateway-Exercise/README.md

 # Solution for Gateway project using Spring boot framework and H2 in memory Database.

 ### Conditions

-You have to prepare a solution to the proposed problem in the defined period of time.
-The solution must comply with the requirements.
-For anything not explicitly listed, you are free to choose whatever technology/library/tool you feel comfortable with.

-Once ready, you must send a package with the source code of the solution, so it can be built and reviewed by Musala Soft.
-Instructions how to use the solution must also be provided (resource names, SQL scripts to import test data, other scripts, etc.).
-If you have completed the task after the deadline has expired, you are still encouraged to submit a solution.
 Software Requirements
 Programming language: Java
 Framework: Spring Boot